Annie Macaulay: Career

 Prior to the start of Macaulay's acting career, she competed at the "Queen of All Nations Beauty Pageant", where she was placed as a runner-up.
 She went on to feature in a cameo appearance on the music video of 2Baba's "African Queen" song.

 Her Nollywood career came to the limelight for her role in the movies titled Pleasure and Crime and Blackberry Babes.
 She expressed her excitement on being featured on the cover of the March issue for Glamour South Africa magazine.

-The Netflix African reality series Young, Famous & African, which premiered on 18 March 2022, included Macaulay and her ex-husband Innocent "2Baba" Idibia, as well as other African personalities like Diamond Platnumz, Naked DJ, Nadia Nakai, Swanky Jerry, Andile Ncube, and Kayleigh Schwark.
+The Netflix African reality series Young, Famous & African, which premiered on 18 March 2022, included Macaulay and her ex-husband Innocent "2Baba" Idibia, as well as other African personalities like Shakib Cham Lutaaya, Diamond Platnumz, Naked DJ, Nadia Nakai, Swanky Jerry, Andile Ncube, and Kayleigh Schwark.

 Personal life

 Macaulay was married to 2face Idibia with whom she has two children.
 She gave birth to her first child, a daughter Isabel Idibia, in December 2008 and her second, Olivia Idibia on 3 January 2014.
-She also owns a beauty salon in Atlanta called "BeOlive Hair Studio".
+She also owns a beauty salon in Atlanta called "BeOlive Hair Studio".Annie and 2Baba, who share two daughters, announced the end of their marriage in January 2025 after more than a decade together.